Danielhk832/family-budget-BE/README.md

 1. Leave the default options during the Postgres installation wizard (components, location, port number).
 2. You will be asked to create a password for the superadmin "postgres" db user.
 Enter a simple string using only letters (e.g. "password").
 3. No need to execute the "Stack Builder" at the end of the installation.
-You can safely uncheck that and exit the wizard.
+You can safelyheck that and exit the wizard.
 4. The first time you open pgAdmin 4 you will be asked to create another password, this time a master password to be able to use pgAdmin.

 ## Starting a New Project